 Learn more about Radiology.

-Our occupational, physical and speech therapists perform a wide range of services, including feeding and developmental evaluations and physical therapy and provide positioning advice.
+Our occupational, physical and speech therapists perform a wide range of services, including feeding and developmental evaluations and physical therapy.
+They also provide positioning advice.

-The Spasticity Management Clinic evaluates patients with spasticity problems and recommends medical and surgical treatment.
+The Tone Management Program evaluates patients who have spasticity problems and recommends medical and surgical treatment.
 Many of these children do not need surgery and the clinic helps them manage their spasticity with medicines, shots (injections) and physical therapy.

 When a child does need surgery, the clinic works closely with the neurosurgery team.